Eagle Junction, Queensland

 Eagle Junction is a former suburb of Brisbane, Queensland, Australia.
 It is now a neighbourhood within the suburb of Clayfield.

 History

 The neighbourhood takes its name from the Eagle Junction railway station.
 The station was originally named Eagle Farm Junction, but the name was changed to just Eagle Junction in January 1888.
 The original name reflects that this station was the junction at which the railway line to Eagle Farm railway station split off.
-Peak services usually stop here.

 Education

 Schools

 Eagle Junction State School is a primary school which is located in Eagle Junction.

 Transport

 Train

 Eagle Junction railway station provides regular Queensland Rail City network services to Brisbane CBD, Brisbane Airport, Shorncliffe, Doomben and Caboolture.